mongodb/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-case-classes.md

 )
 collection.insertMany(people).printResults()
 ```

-And we should the following output:
+It will output the following message:

 ```
 The operation completed successfully